rzajac/esp-ecl/examples/blink/README.md

-## ESP8266 Blink Example
+## ESP8266 blink example

 Blink LED connected to GPIO2.

 Demonstrates how to:
-- Set pin state to LOW or HIGH.
+- set pin state to LOW or HIGH,
-- Read pin state.
+- read pin state,
-- Use timers.
+- use timers.

 ## Flashing